What makes observational studies just as valuable as experimental studies for medical writers?

 Well-designed observations studies can provide valid results.

-They can look at a diverse population of patients observed in a range of settings, and they can provide useful analytical information.
+They can look at diverse population health observed in a range of settings, and they can provide useful analytical information.

 There are a few key questions you may consider when you’re reading studies to help you select a high-quality design.